Wednesday, 10 February 2016

 ─ "Luke, from here you can see my tent.
 I have female clothes, but it will not be noticed.
 Underpants and a shirt I can give you."

 ─ "I guess it's better.
-Now I can give them back to you.
+And soon I can give them back to you.
 I’ll go to my house; I will get dressed and will give the clothes back to you."

 ─ 'Then come to my tent."- And they went there.
 Lucy told her mother that Luke was going to enter a second, for she was going to lend him some clothes.